Introduction to DHTML

 - DHTML allows creating dynamic web pages with ease and simplicity.

-- DHTML provides dynamic styles by which appearance and styles of elements can be changed dynamically.
+- DHTML provides dynamic styles by which the appearance and styles of elements can be changed dynamically.

 - Fonts, color, style, the content of web pages can be changes using DHTML.